junxit/us-congress-bills-109/bill.md

   >   - **(2)** not approve any agreement with respect to furnishing services of the type described in section 4122(b)(6)(D)(iii) of this title;
   >   - **(3)** not approve any agreement with respect to furnishing construction services described in section 4122(b)(6)(D)(iv) of this title, unless to be performed within a Federal correctional institution;
   >   - **(4)** not approve an agreement that does not meet the standards of subsection (b); and
-  >   - **(5)** request a determination from the International Trade Commission (and such other executive branch entities as may be appropriate), regarding whether a product or service is of the type being produced or performed in the United States by noninmate workers, whenever the Board determines that such an additional assessment is warranted, including upon a request from an interested party presenting information that the Board deems to warrant such additional assessment prior to the Board’s consideration of the proposed agreement.
+  >   - **(5)** request a determination from the Department of Commerce (and such other executive branch entities as may be appropriate), regarding whether a product or service is of the type being produced or performed in the United States by noninmate workers, whenever the Board determines that such an additional assessment is warranted, including upon a request from an interested party presenting information that the Board deems to warrant such additional assessment prior to the Board’s consideration of the proposed agreement.
   > - **(g)** *Limitations on the use of the authority*
   >   - **(1)** *No sales by federal prison industries* Federal Prison Industries is prohibited from directly offering for commercial sale products produced or services furnished by Federal inmates, including through any form of electronic commerce.
   >   - **(2)** *Duration*